 Dr. Kardefelt-Winther holds a PhD from the London School of Economics and Political Science and a post-doctoral research position in the Department of Clinical Neuroscience at Karolinska Institutet.
 He works at the intersection of child rights and digital technology and has several years of experience in designing, implementing and managing multi-national evidence generation projects.

 One of his main research interests is behavioral addiction, with a special interest in excessive use of technology and related cognitive, behavioral and health outcomes.
 Daniel is also involved in research and policymaking efforts regarding children’s internet use, online safety and child rights.
-He works at UNICEF's Office of Research in Florence, Italy, where he coordinates the Global Kids Online project, a multi-country comparative research project concerned with the risks and opportunities of digital technology and its impact on children's well-being.
+He works at UNICEF's Office of Research in Florence, Italy, where he coordinates the Global Kids Online project, a multi-national research project implemented in 15 countries on four continents.
+The project focuses on how children in developing countries use digital technology.

 Daniel serves on the Editorial board of Addiction Research & Theory, a leading interdisciplinary peer-reviewed journal that examines addictive behavior from a variety of perspectives and methods of inquiry.